Quasi-invariant Gaussian measures for the nonlinear wave equation in three dimensions: Proof of Theorem

-\noi for some $0 \leq \be\leq 1$.
-Once \eqref{measure_diffeqn} could be established, Yudovich's argument \cite{Y} or its refinement \cite{OTz3} when $\be = 1$ would then yield quasi-invariance for short times.
-Iterating the argument and using time-reversibility of the equation yields quasi-invariance for all $t \in \mathbb{R}$.
+\noi for all sufficiently large but finite $p$.
+Using \eqref{measure_diffeqn}, one can show that $\frac{d}{dt} \muu_s(\Phi(t)A)^\frac 1p$ is bounded, which yields quasi-invariance for short times after choosing $p$ appropriately.
+See \cite[Proposition 5.3]{OTz3} for details\footnote{This is a refinement of \cite[Lemma 7.3]{Tzvet}, based on an argument due to Yudovich \cite{Y}, which handles the simpler case, where $p$ in \eqref{measure_diffeqn} is replaced by $p^\beta$ for some $0 \leq \beta < 1$.}.
 In this argument, the linear power of $p$ in the prefactor of the right-hand side of \eqref{measure_diffeqn} is crucial.